elephantscale/HI-labs/hadoop-dev/hive/billing/README.txt

 Replace MY_NAME throughout the lab.

+Hint : To see column names set the following property in hive shell
+    hive>   set hive.cli.print.header=true;

 == STEP 1)
 Lets create an external table for our billing data.
 Edit file billing_ext.q